hinto-janai/monero-bash/docs/upgrade_explanation.md

     wget -P "$tmp" -q --show-progress --content-disposition "https://downloads.getmonero.org/cli/linux64" }
 ```
 For this example, we'll be downloading `Monero`.
-Above is the first function called when you `upgrade` (after many, many safety & error checks)
+Above is the first function called when you `upgrade`

 The download function is a single command:
 1. It downloads `https://downloads.getmonero.org/cli/linux64` into a temporary folder with a progress bar